 The Four Seasons is located on the quieter northern side of the island, along a mile-long sandy beach in beautifully landscaped gardens.
 The resort feels secluded yet the airport is only 25 minutes away and the hotel is a short boat ride from Klim Karst conservation area, where you can spot macaque monkeys, sea otters, and the unique walking mudskipper fish.

 The hotel offers a private hideaway for couples seeking a relaxing break at the same time as accommodating families.
 With just 91 rooms, arranged in dispersed villas, there is plenty of space for all kinds of travelers and I would have few concerns about being disturbed by children if you are a couple on a romantic break.
 The public spaces have calming high blue walls, tranquil reflection pools, and huge green space, with the architecture brilliantly reflecting the Arabic and Asian history to the island.
 Bill Bensley has done a splendid job redesigning this luxury getaway.

 Services and Facilities

 We stayed in the entry-level room, a Pavilion on the ground floor.
-However, the size and amenities were impressive – whilst officially, the room is 68 square meters, it feels larger with a spacious bedroom, huge bathroom complete with walk-in wardrobe and outdoor spaces at the front (sun-loungers, table and chairs overlooking the gardens) and rear (outdoor jacuzzi and shower in a walled garden).
-The super-comfy Four Seasons bed ensured we slept soundly, waking to enjoy the plentiful hot water, unique toiletries and a fresh coffee from the Nespresso machine.
-Soaking in the outdoor jacuzzi under the stars with an after-dinner glass of champagne (helpfully a half bottle is included in the mini bar) was the perfect end to the day!
+However, the size and amenities were impressive – whilst officially, the room is 68 square meters, it feels larger with a spacious bedroom, huge bathroom complete with a walk-in wardrobe, and outdoor spaces at the front (sun-loungers, table, and chairs overlooking the gardens) and rear (outdoor jacuzzi and shower in a walled garden).
+The super-comfy Four Seasons bed ensured we slept soundly, waking to enjoy the plentiful hot water, unique toiletries, and fresh coffee from the Nespresso machine.
+Soaking in the outdoor jacuzzi under the stars with an after-dinner glass of champagne (helpfully a half bottle is included in the minibar) was the perfect end to the day!